laibahere/zeek-documentation/README.md

 # Zeek Documentation

 Welcome to the Zeek Documentation project!
-This project aims to provide comprehensive documentation for Zeek using Sphinx.This documentation is created for the National Center for Cybersecurity (NCCS) at NED to assist users in understanding and utilizing Zeek.
+This project aims to provide comprehensive documentation for Zeek using Sphinx.
+This documentation is created for the National Center for Cybersecurity (NCCS) at NED to assist users in understanding and utilizing Zeek.

 ## View Documentation Locally